Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 And don’t be afraid to talk about difficulties – chances are, your employees will notice any issues in the company and be talking about them amongst themselves anyway.
 Addressing it directly allows you to control the narrative while instilling trust.

 Encourage your employees to share feedback either openly or through an anonymous survey program, as well.
 Many employees have great suggestions for improving culture and employee engagement but can sometimes feel unsure about sharing ideas openly.
-Providing a safe space for employees to voice their thoughts can make employees feel heard.
+Providing a safe space for employees to voice their thoughts can help people feel heard.

 Additionally, consider adopting 360 feedback for your review process.
 Traditionally, evaluations are given to an employee from their supervisor in a “top-down” approach.
 With 360 feedback, the employee will be able to evaluate their supervisor as well.